george-hawkins/blender-donut-notebook/uv-unwrapping.md

 ![img.png](stacked-faces.png)

 Note: if you just drag vertices in the _UV Editor_ without first selecting an individual face in the _3D Viewport_ then you _sometimes_ end up dragging a vertex associated with more than one face.
 I'm unsure if such vertices are really shared or if it's multiple vertices sitting on top of each other and I'm selecting all of them at once.

+**Update:** I have since discovered situations where _Reset_ did resolve issues.
+I got myself into situations where unwrapping with _Follow Active Quads_ produced results with unexpected twists in the resulting map and doing _Reset_ and then redoing the unwrap resolved things (why, I don't know).

 ### UV checker board grid